ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ### Origin and Context

 Polymorphic variants originate from Jacques Garrigue work on Objective Label, which was [first published in 1996](https://caml.inria.fr/pub/old_caml_site/caml-list-ar/0533.html).
-It became part of standard OCaml with [release 3.0](https://caml.inria.fr/distrib/ocaml-3.00/) in 2000, along with labelled and optional function arguments.
+It became part of standard Objective Caml with [release 3.0](https://caml.inria.fr/distrib/ocaml-3.00/) in 2000, along with labelled and optional function arguments.
+They were introduced to give more precise types in LablTk.

 The core type system of OCaml follows a [_nominal_](https://en.wikipedia.org/wiki/Nominal_type_system) discipline.
 Variants must be explicitly declared before being used.
 The typing discipline used for polymorphic variants and classes is different, it is [_structural_](https://en.wikipedia.org/wiki/Structural_type_system).